RokLenarcic/clj-rest-client/README.md

 This is useful to transform Clojure's kebab-case symbol names to camel case param names.

-#### val-transform
+#### transformer

-This option specifies a function that is applied to all arguments after argument spec and conforming and before being embedded into the request map.
-It's a function of two arguments: param name symbol and param value and returns the new param value.
+This option specifies a Malli transformer that is used to transform values before embedding them in request map

-Default implementation replaces keyword params with their name string.
-It's available (for delegating purposes) as `default-val-transform` in core namespace.

 #### json-responses